 Water Sources: Being surrounded by agriculture land the area has underground water reserves.
 In addition, the property has an underground water tank that used to be a reserve for the former Mega Supermarket coolers system.
 The property old appraisal and Environmental report has some detailed information of this.

-Permits: Government Approval in accordance to Il-2 (Heavy Industrial) zoning is in process.
-It was operating with a Commercial Use “Consulta de Ubicación”.
+Permits: Zoning is AR-1 Agricola Reserva It was operating with a Commercial Use “Consulta de Ubicación”.

 Municipalities Incentives:The Municipality Santa Isabel has a very aggressive Investment Incentive Plan.
 The Mayor Enrique Questell Alvarado has been in the municipality for over 25 years.
 Santa Isabel offers aggressive incentives in the form of property tax exemptions, employment credits and reduction in patents.